2023Leeds-UI-G5/Temeo/README.md

 ## Features

-- **Fundamental Player Functionalities:**
+1. **Basic Control Features:**
    - Implemented play, pause, progress bar, and volume control.
-- **Video Playlist Management:**
+   - Added fast playback, fast forward/backward, and full-screen playback functionalities.
+   - Introduced shortcuts for enhanced user control.

+2. **Playlist-related Features:**
    - Established a video playlist linked to the "videos" folder.
    - Enabled video playback initiation through a simple click on icons within the playlist.

-- **Enhanced Playback Control (V2.0):**
-  - Added fast playback, fast forward/back, and full-screen playback functionalities.
-  - Introduced shortcuts for enhanced user control.
+   - Introduced a search function for the playlist.

-- **Optimizations and New Features (V3.0):**
-  - Adjusted interface layout for improved aesthetics.
-  - Increased icon diversity for enhanced visual appeal.
-  - Added interfaces to accommodate upcoming functionalities.
+   - Implemented the option to freely select a video folder as the video playback playlist.

+3. **Additional Enhancements:**
    - Implemented a video screenshot feature.
-  - Introduced a search function for the playlist.
    - Language Switching: implemented a language-switching feature supporting both Chinese and English.
-  - Bug Fixes: Resolved the issue of not pre-displaying a thumbnail of the video in the player.

-- **Additional Features (V4.0):**
    - Added Day/Night Mode functionality.
-  - Implemented the option to freely select a video folder as the video playback playlist.
    - Optimized the UI layout for responsiveness.
-  - Bug Fixes: Resolved display errors in Fullscreen mode after video playback completion.
-Fixed the problem where newly added components continued to display in Fullscreen mode.

 ## Version History